 - Working with People Who Are Deaf, Hard of Hearing and Deaf-Blind

 - Laws Relating to the Rights of People with Hearing Loss

 The Office for the Deaf and Hard of Hearing provides free in-service training or presentations and consultations.
 ODHH staff can advise and assist in making services accessible to the Deaf, Deaf-Blind and Hard of Hearing communities.
 ODHH works with all tribes in the state of Wisconsin.

-What is equal access for persons who are deaf, hard of hearing and deafblind?
+What is equal access for persons who are Deaf, hard of hearing and Deaf-Blind?

-Required by the Americans with Disabilites Act (ADA), Equal Communication Access is communication made possible by auxiliary aids and services so that persons who are deaf, deaf-blind and hard of hearing can participate in and benefit from services, programs and other opportunities.
+Required by the Americans with Disabilites Act (ADA), Equal Communication Access is communication made possible by auxiliary aids and services so that persons who are deaf, Deaf-Blind and hard of hearing can participate in and benefit from services, programs and other opportunities.
 Communication Access is also required by other federal and state laws, administrative rules and many professional standards.